Skip to content

 Type Description

-If the specified column name does not exist.
+If the column does not exist.

 Examples:

->>> from safeds.data.tabular.typing import Integer, Schema, String
+>>> from safeds.data.tabular.typing import ColumnType, Schema

->>> schema.get_column_type("A")
+>>> schema.get_column_type("a")

 Source code in src/safeds/data/tabular/typing/_schema.py

-def get_column_type(self, column_name: str) -> ColumnType:
+def get_column_type(self, name: str) -> ColumnType:

 """